 Suppose that you ran Condense Data as of 12/31/2010 and it is now 9/30/2012.
 Your current company file does not have 2010 detail and your Archive Copy does not have 2012 detail.
 To see how your company is doing this year compared to last year:

 Your cash basis reports for the condense period will be inaccurate.
-To be included in cash basis income, a credit to income must be linked to a debit to cash so that QuickBooks knows when cash was received.
+There are no links from Cash In to Income or from Cash Out to Expenses.
 Enter an invoice on February 1st and a payment on March 1st.
 The histories show they are linked.
 QuickBooks knows to include the invoice in cash basis income for March 1st.
 After running Condense Data, the income is condensed into the February nth journal entry and the cash is condensed into the March 3 1st journal entry.
 The invoice and payment no longer exist and QuickBooks does not know that an invoice for February 1st was paid on March 1st or that the invoice and payment ever existed.